vishal2github/noJava/Theoretical_Notes/Variables.md

   + The datatype of reference variable can be any class, or any interface.

     + **Technically, the datatype of reference variable can be any current class, parent class of current class or an interface implemented by that class.**

+  + Possible types of reference variable:

+    + Same class variable

+    + Parent class of that class

+    + Interface implemented by that class